What are the responsibilities of an IT project manager? What does it take to be a good project manager and how much can you earn in this job?

 3. Handling the Budget and the Deadlines

 These are essential tasks of the IT project manager.
 Without an IT project manager to lead an IT project, handling the budget and the deadlines get less important than it should.

 A few months delay in an IT project can turn the entire project into a loss-making one, because the collaborators' salary might be really high.
 Therefore, it should be monitored and handled carefully.
 An IT project cannot be delayed indefinitely.

 Given, that the IT project manager works from a contract, they handle the deliverables in accordance.
 Meaning that if the deliverables include system documentation (ex.: system design, operating documentation, operation manual etc.) they will ensure that the customer receives it during the project.

 5. Handling Problems, Escalation

-A good project manager tries to handle the issues that may arise during a project.
+A good IT project manager tries to handle the issues that may arise during an IT project.
 Not only do they try to handle them, but ultimately, they find a solution as well.
-This process is very time consuming and includes a lot of consultations and verifications with the customer or other participants.
-The IT projects where participants other than the project manager invest a considerable amount of time in resolving this kind of issue are rare.
+This process is very time-consuming and includes a lot of consultations and verifications with the customer or other participants.
+The IT projects where participants other than the IT project manager invest a considerable amount of time in resolving this kind of issue are rare.